jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

   - Mental Health
 ---

-The prevalence of common mental disorders is increasing among the populations of Western developed nations (1).
-Notably, Depressive Disorder (DD) stands out as one of the most significant mental health challenges.
+The prevalence of common mental disorders, particularly Depressive Disorder (DD), is escalating across developed nations, presenting a significant and growing challenge to public health.

+In particular, Greenland has undergone significant social and political transformations since World War II.
+This has caused profound changes within the Greenland society, impacting the population’s mental health, with DD emerging as a prominent concern.

+requiring comprenhensive and targeted research to improve health interventions.

-While mental illnesses are treatable, accurately estimating their prevalence and understanding their potential associations with other factors remains challenging.
-To address this, it is crucial to collect reliable data and analyze it effectively to comprehend these conditions—examining how, when, and why they occur, as well as the number of people affected by them.
+While this condition treatable, accurately estimating its prevalence and understanding its trends and potential associations with other factors remains challenging.
+To address this, it is crucial to conduct targeted research by collect reliable data and analyze it effectively.

-With this project, we aim to study a series of datasets encompassing the prevalence of various mental health disorders globally and across different years, with a special focus on DD, and other related information.
-More specifically, we seek to study the relationship between DD with other factors, such as Alcohol or Drug disorders, or Suicide Rates, both globally and in greater detail within those countries where DD is a significant problem.
+What factors might contribute to the prevalence of depression in the case of Greenland?
+How does it distribute across the population?
+Are there any discernible trends or patterns that can shed light on the unique challenges and dynamics of DD prevalence in Greenland?
+By using data visualization techniques, we seek to explore the DD prevalence in Greenland, compare with other countries, identifying trends, patterns, and potential contributing factors.

-To gain insights into the global landscape of depression prevalence, we developed an interactive bar chart plot (Figure 1).
-This tool allows users to explore the prevalence of depression annually from 1990 to 2017, highlighting countries with both the highest and lowest rates.
+To set the stage for our analysis on Greenland's data, we begin by providing a snapshot of the global landscape of depression prevalence through an interactive bar chart plot (Figure 1).
+This intuitive tool enables users to explore the annual prevalence of depression globally from 1990 to 2017, spotlighting countries with both the highest and lowest rates.

 &nbsp;